openstack/openstack-manuals/doc/networking-guide/source/config-address-scopes.rst

 where addresses can be routed between networks, preventing the use of overlapping addresses in any two subnets.
-Because all addresses allocated in the address scope do not overlap, neutron routers do not NAT between your tenants' network and your external network.
+Because all addresses allocated in the address scope do not overlap, neutron routers do not NAT between your projects' network and your external network.
 As long as the addresses within an address scope match, the Networking service performs simple routing between networks.